acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 1.4 The Terms as provided in Clause 1.2 shall be the legal reference of the Agreement.

-1.5 In circumstance where the Agreement has predefined terms and conditions that vary from the Terms herein mentioned then the terms and conditions of the Agreement shall prevail
+1.5 In circumstance where the Agreement has predefined terms and conditions that vary from the Terms herein mentioned then the terms and conditions of the Agreement shall prevail.

 1.6 ACOM Aviation LTD will make every possible endeavour to ensure that the Terms published on their website link (URL) (**[https://www.aero.bid/legal/terms](https://www.aero.bid/legal/terms)**) is kept up to date.
 However, the Terms shall be used as a general guide, and the legal reference to the Agreement shall always be the copy of the Terms hereinafter mentioned.